 Our artist studios are located downstairs of our Barge at Brighton Marina and is available to hire throughout the year.
 As part of our socially engaged residency format, we host Open Studios sessions connect with resident artists and learn about their creative process as they prepare to exhibit work.

 Current artist in residence: Vacant

 Current researcher in residence: Nadia Buyse

 Graduate Monthly is ONCA’s informal peer led network that offers emerging artists the support and learning opportunities necessary to continue developing their creative practices in Brighton.
 This can take the form of crits, reading groups, advice sessions, skill sharing and visiting speakers.
 Alongside the monthly meet-up there is also an online forum for sharing resources and continuing discussions.

 Graduate Monthly takes place on the last Thursday of every month and is open to anyone currently based in Brighton and the surrounding areas that graduated from a visual art course in the last 5 years.
 Artists who haven’t undertaken formal academic training but are looking for support to develop their work and meet other like-minded creatives are also very welcome to attend.
-To see what Graduate Monthly events we have coming up, please click the link below.

 Student & Graduate Exhibitions